Aravindh-s14/webdriverIO_mobileApp/README.md

 The automated tests cover the following scenarios:

 1. SignUp Page:
-      -Whether user is able to sign in with no email id and password -Whether the user is able to login with invalid email address -Whether the user is abel to register with password less than required -Whether the user is able to create account with an already existing email id
+      -Whether user is able to sign in with no email id and password<br>
+      -Whether the user is able to login with invalid email address<br>
+      -Whether the user is abel to register with password less than required<br>
+      -Whether the user is able to create account with an already existing email id

 2. Login Page: